 - Violation of these policies may result in the loss of carrel privileges.

-- Additional policies governing 7th floor carrels are available here.
+- Additional policies governing 6th and 7th floor carrels are available here.
 [PDF]

 Questions about study carrels?
 Contact us.